Google Local Pack: A step-by-step guide to getting ranked

 • Business name.
 Type in your business name exactly as it appears in the real world, without any location markers or keywords.

 • Category.
 Choose a category that accurately represents your business.
 You can also edit it after verification.
-The category defines how Google will match your business to a search query, so choosing the category as correctly as possible is crucial for local rankings.
+The category determines how Google will match your business to a search query.
 If you have a Sushi place with delivery, use “Sushi restaurant” and “Sushi delivery” instead of “Restaurant” and “Restaurant Delivery”.
 Also, make sure not to use categories as keywords when describing the services you provide.

 • Address.
 Provide the physical address of your business location without using P.O. boxes or mailboxes.